 I… I think I want to publish a novel with a cover designed in this style.

 Dwayne “The Rock” Johnson is definitely going to be president.
 Watch this and tell me you don’t think he can win an election in America on the strength of… more videos, just like this one!

 (But then, you know my feelings about Dwayne Johnson…)

 There’s a claim I’ve heard three different times now; it’s somewhere between sci-fi ghost story and report from the front lines.
-Imagine getting this from an engineer who once did a lot of work in China.
+Imagine getting this over dinner from an engineer who’s done a lot of work in China.
 He tells you after the plates have been cleared away; his voice is urgent; he has had a few glasses of wine:

 The Chinese government is building an OS and, in the not-too-distant future, the world will be split: those nations that adopt it, and those that don’t.
 This OS isn’t just software—it’s also access to Chinese capital, investments in infrastructure, and more—but it is ALSO software, a very capable suite, and it includes the world’s best facial recognition software.
 The sales force is out there now, signing up clients.
 This is happening.